Sets88/dbcls/README.md

 # DbCls

-DbCls is a versatile client for multiple databases, enabling the editing and preservation of SQL queries in a file, and executing queries directly from the editor, thereby providing a convenient interface for data representation.
+DbCls is a powerful database client that combines the functionality of a SQL editor and data visualization tool.
+It integrates the kaa editor for SQL query editing and the visidata tool for data representation, providing a seamless experience for database management and data analysis.

-Briefly, this application combines the kaa editor and the visidata data visualization tool.
+## Features

+- SQL query editing with syntax highlighting
+- Direct query execution from the editor
+- Data visualization with interactive tables
+- Support for multiple database engines (MySQL, PostgreSQL, ClickHouse)
+- Configuration via command line or config file
+- Table schema inspection
+- Database and table browsing
+- Query history and file-based query storage

+## Screenshots

+### SQL Editor
 ![Editor](/data/editor.png)

+### Data Visualization
 ![Data representation](/data/data.png)

 ## Installation